 A 50 percent chance of showers and thunderstorms.
-Patchy fog.
-Otherwise, cloudy, with a low around 51.
-North northwest wind around 10 mph.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Partly cloudy during the early evening, then becoming cloudy, with a low around 50.
+Breezy, with a west wind 15 to 20 mph becoming north after midnight.
+Winds could gust as high as 30 mph.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Monday